 Platform Size

-Measure your keyboard.
+Measure your keyboard first.
 A standard full-size keyboard is about 17 inches wide.
 A tenkeyless is around 14 inches.
-Now add your mouse — that’s another 8 to 10 inches of width.
+Add your mouse — that’s another 8 to 10 inches.
 If you want keyboard and mouse on the same platform without a separate attachment, you need at least 25 inches.
-The UPLIFT’s 27-inch platform is the most generous here; the KT1 and KT2 at 18.5 inches require their clip-on mouse pads.
+The UPLIFT and VIVO at 27 inches are the most generous here; the KT1 and KT2 at 18.5 inches require their clip-on mouse pads to accommodate both.

 Standing Desk Compatibility

 Check two things.
 First, does your desk have a crossbar between the legs?
-If so, you need either a tray that mounts with track spacers (UPLIFT includes them) or one that clamps to the front edge.
-Second, measure the free depth under your desk from the front edge — most trays need 17 to 21 inches of clearance.
+If so, you need either a tray that mounts with track spacers (UPLIFT includes them) or one that clamps to the front edge (VIVO).
+Second, measure the free depth under your desk from the front edge — most under-desk trays need 17 to 21 inches of clearance.
+The Humanscale Float’s short 12.5-inch track is specifically designed to fit tighter standing desk frames.

 Tilt Range

 Negative tilt — where the keyboard slopes away from you — is the whole point.
-For seated work, -10 to -15 degrees is usually enough.
-For standing, you’ll want -15 to -20 degrees.
+For seated work, -10 to -15 degrees keeps your wrists neutral.
+For standing, -15 to -20 degrees.
 Treadmill desk users may need -30 degrees or more.
-The Humanscale caps at -15 degrees, which is fine for most people but limiting for treadmill setups.
+The Humanscale caps at -15 degrees, which covers most use cases but limits treadmill setups.
+The VIVO’s basic tilt is the least refined option.

 Adjustment Mechanism

-Single-knob adjustments (like the KT1 and economy UPLIFT) work but require two hands and some fiddling.
-Quick-adjust mechanisms (like the upgraded UPLIFT) let you change height with one hand.
-The Humanscale delegates height to your desk motor, which is the most seamless approach — but only works if your desk is motorized.
+Single-knob adjustments (KT1 and economy UPLIFT) work but require two hands and some fiddling.
+Quick-adjust mechanisms (upgraded UPLIFT) let you change height with one hand.
+The Humanscale delegates height to your desk motor, which is the most seamless approach — but only if your desk is motorized.

 Warranty and Build Quality

-A keyboard tray lives bolted under your desk and takes constant use.
-The 15-year warranties on the Humanscale and UPLIFT reflect confidence in durability.
-The 90-day warranties on the KT1 and KT2 should give you pause — though the steel frames on both feel solid enough in practice.
-If longevity matters, pay more.
+A keyboard tray lives under your desk and takes daily use for years.
+The 15-year warranties on the Humanscale and UPLIFT reflect genuine confidence in durability.
+The 90-day warranties on the KT1 and KT2 are genuinely concerning for hardware you expect to last — the steel frames have proven durable in practice, but the short coverage period is a real risk.
+The VIVO’s 3-year warranty is a pleasant surprise for its price tier.

 Frequently Asked Questions